Argyll & Bute Council

 There are plenty of local sport and leisure facilities in the area, including Aqualibrium in Campbeltown and the Riverside Swim and Health Centre in Dunoon.
 While Oban's Corran Halls and Dunoon's Queen's Halls play host to a range of local and national performers.

 Our primary schools consistently exceed national targets in reading, writing and mathematics.
 In national tests, Argyll and Bute is at the top end of Scottish attainment.
 Over 90% of the region's secondary pupils gain at least five standard grades, around 20% are awarded three or more Highers, and a higher than average number of pupils from the region go onto higher education.

-Log onto www.argyll-bute.gov.uk to find out more about life here.
+Log on to Argyll & Bute Council website and the Wild About Argyll website to find out more about life here.